 |The director's building in the middle with factory halls to the left and right|

 |Salt simmerers at work with the saltwater fed into the pan from the left|

 |Only half a circle was finished with the houses and gardens of the workers around the circumference.|

 The two columns were never started.

 Built in the Romanesque style in the 12th century, one of its spires carries a nicely decorated steeple top in the late Romanesque style.

 The height of the nave is nearly that of a Gothic cathedral.

 Immediately M.C.
 Escher’s dream constructions came to my mind.
-When our guide queried why the style of St. Philibert's was not copied elsewhere I thought that it was just too complicated to be build compared with the upcoming Gothic style.
+When our guide queried why the style of St. Philibert's was not copied elsewhere, I thought it was just too complicated to be built compared with the upcoming Gothic style.

 |M. C. Escher: Boven en onder (High and low)|